-How a change in liveness detection approach leads to a significant drop in abandonment rate and creates long-term value for financial institutions
+How a change in liveness detection approach in a digital onboarding system leads to a significant drop in abandonment rate and creates long-term value for financial institutions

 This review of a bank’s transition of its customer onboarding technology illustrates how removing user friction is about more than convenience.
 Their upgrade from active to passive liveness detection demonstrates how removing friction can significantly decrease abandonment by reducing “failures to aquire”, and how that can hit the bottom line in a big way.